rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 * no representative `v` can be changed to represent a different value
 * e.g. the literal `'2'` represents the abstract number value `2`
 * i.e. a fixed relationship between a value and its representative

-primitive values

-* a primitive value is understood to be "atomic"
-* i.e. self-enclosed, indivisible units of information

 number identifiers (ids)